Björn Gunnlaugsson: Life

 Björn was born at Tannstaðir, a remote farm on the Hrútafjörður in Húnavatnssýsla in north-western Iceland.
 Although the family was poor, they sent him to school to the local priests, who recognized his intellectual abilities.
-In 1808, Björn passed an exam in Reykjavík, obtaining a recommendation by the bishop for studying at the university of Copenhagen.
+In 1808, Björn passed an exam in Reykjavík, obtaining a recommendation from the bishop for studying at the University of Copenhagen.
 But these plans were delayed by the Gunboat War between Denmark-Norway and the United Kingdom.
 Only after the end of the Napoleonic Wars could Björn travel to Denmark and enrolled in 1817 at the University of Copenhagen, where he studied theology and mathematics.
 During his studies, he won the university's gold medal for mathematics twice.

 In 1822, a new post for a school teacher in Danish, mathematics, and history opened at the school of Bessastaðir in Iceland and was offered to Björn.
 He abandoned his theologic studies and accepted the post, returning to Iceland and taking up his duties as a school teacher on 14 May 1822.
 When the school was moved to Reykjavík in 1846, Björn followed.
 Five years later he was appointed chief assistant (Yfirkennari) to the rector.
 He retired in 1862.

-Björn Gunnlaugsson was married twice; first to Ragnheiður Bjarnadóttir (died 1834), after her death he married in 1844 Guðlaug Aradóttir (died 1873).
+Björn Gunnlaugsson was married twice; first to Ragnheiður Bjarnadóttir (died 1834), after her death he married in 1836 Guðlaug Aradóttir (died 1873).

 Work

 Björn was an exceptional figure in early 19th-century Iceland.
 The abstract thoughts of this gentle learned man were beyond the grasp of most of his compatriots, who regarded him as an eccentric with few of the practical skills they so highly valued.
 Yet the simple folk also felt a certain kind of respectful awe towards this scholar.

 Björn knew the inclination towards the practical of his fellow countrymen well.
 When he returned to Iceland as a school teacher for mathematics, the curriculum at the grammar school at Bessastaðir covered barely more than the four basic operations addition, subtraction, multiplication and division.
 In his inauguration speech at the school, he emphasized the practical applications of mathematics.
 He tried to take mathematics education to a higher level, but failed ultimately as his treatment of the subject was often too abstract for his pupils and he was, according to Benedikz, "not capable of handling a class of mathematical ignoramuses".

-The only studied mathematician in Iceland in the 19th century, Björn was isolated from the academic community in Europe, and the intellectual environment made him turn to the didactics and the applications of mathematics, and also to philosophy.
+The only studied mathematician in Iceland in the 19th century, Björn was isolated from the academic community in Europe, and the intellectual environment made him turn to didactics and the applications of mathematics, and also to philosophy.